4. A War Without End

 Sam was napping in the corner, having collapsed shortly after arriving.
 He was physically unharmed but completely exhausted after his trip through the void.
 Arthur watched him and reflected on their journey.
 A normal trip through the void was a struggle to keep his physical self from being pulled apart in every direction by the elemental flows.
 Taking another person required not only maintaining his own form but the form of his passenger.
 To have the power to make the trip with two passengers he had ‘borrowed’ power from the fragment inside of Sam.
 What resulted was a chaotic struggle as the power of the Dark God threatened to consume them all.
-It was a stern reminder to Arthur at the just how great the threat they faced was.
+It was a stern reminder to Arthur of just how great the threat they faced was.

 “It’s only going to get tougher from here, isn’t it?”
 Arthur said at last, breaking an uncomfortable silence that had reigned ever since he had finished recounting the events at the school.

 This had only been his first encounter with the enemies he had prepared his whole life for, and while he had succeeded in bringing the kid back alive, if it had not been for the sudden intervention of that strange ice-wielding woman things likely would have ended differently.
 He was not confident about his chances with even stronger opponents.

 Ryu’s troubled expression was all the answer he needed.
 “Hopefully, the next fragment will not make itself known until Ai has returned.”